1755 - British expedition against Fort Beauséjour

 On June 30, Captain Rous at the head of his 3 frigates appeared in front of the French post at the head of the Saint-John River.
 The French burned their fort and retired.

-Early in August, once the conquest of Acadia completed, Monckton ordered all the male inhabitants to assemble at Fort Cumberland.
+Early in August, with the conquest of Acadia completed, Monckton ordered all the male inhabitants to assemble at Fort Cumberland.

-On August 10, more than 400 (one third the total number) of the male inhabitants gathered at Fort Cumberland as ordered.
+By August 10, more than 400 (one third the total number) of the male inhabitants had gathered at Fort Cumberland as ordered.
 They were obliged to stay all night under the guns of the fort.

 On August 11, the Acadians detained near the fort learned that they were declared rebels, that all their belongings were forfeited to the British Crown, and that they would be imprisoned.
 Furthermore, orders were sent to Winslow to secure the inhabitants in the area of Bassin des Mines.